Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution with Torque Bounds

 In this section, we present a systematic approach to find the best possible choice of parameters which are able to ensure that the optimization program defined to synthesize the controller value will always remain feasible, even in presence of input bounds and multiple safety-critical tasks.
 This will be achieved without degrading the performance of task execution via relaxation variables.

 More specifically, the problem of the feasibility of the task execution in presence of input bounds can be solved by an appropriate choice of the class $\mc K$ functions $\gamma_i$ used to define $h_i^\prime$ in \eqref{eq:hiprime}.
-In the following, we consider linear class $\mc K$ functions, namely

-with $\Gamma_i>0$ for all $i$.
+In the following, we consider linear class $\mc K$ functions, namely $\gamma_i(s) = \Gamma_i s$, with $\Gamma_i>0$ for all $i$.
 The problem now becomes that of finding values of the parameters $\Gamma_i$ so that \eqref{eq:robotdynmodel} is always feasible, even in presence of multiple safety-critical tasks and/or input bounds.
 This objective can be cast as the following semi-infinite program:

 The maximization is justified by the fact that we aim at finding the largest possible approximation of the feasible set which is affine in $\Gamma_i$ and hence its size grows with $\Gamma_i$.
-The reason to apply the constraints $\dot h_i^\prime(\sigma_i,x,u,\Gamma_i)\ge0$ only on the union of the boundaries of the zero superlevel sets of the functions $h^\prime_i(\sigma_i)$ follows from Nagumo's theorem (\cite{nagumo1942lage}).
+The reason to apply the constraints $\dot h_i^\prime(\sigma_i,x,u,\Gamma_i)\ge0$ only on the union of the boundaries of the zero superlevel sets of the functions $h^\prime_i(\sigma_i)$ follows from Nagumo's theorem \cite{nagumo1942lage}.
 This allows us to significantly reduce the complexity of solving \eqref{eq:maxgamma}.
 The latter, moreover, despite being a semi-infinite program, can be computed offline only once in order to obtain optimal values of the parameters $\Gamma_i$.
 To summarize, employing the $\Gamma_i$ solution of \eqref{eq:maxgamma} in the definition of $h^\prime_i$ in \eqref{eq:hprimegeneral} has two beneficial effects: \begin{enumerate} \item Tasks need not be relaxed because of torque bounds \item The task prioritization and execution optimization program. \eqref{eq:mainqpdyn} is always feasible even in presence of multiple safety-critical constraints and torque bounds. \end{enumerate}